 Soln 4.
-End your script in the following manner to save the output based on the name of the calling script.
+This will save the output based on the name of the calling script.
 You can give any string in place of file.

 '''

-Run ensemble

-ensemble.run()

 ensemble.save_output(file)

 '''

 Simulation Function

 Our simulation function is where we'll use libEnsemble's executor to configure and submit our application for execution.
 We'll poll this task's state while it runs, and once we've detected it has finished we'll send any results or exit statuses back to the manager.